pmcteixeira/book-notes/books/http-the-definitive-guide/http-the-definitive-guide.markdown

 ## Chapter 3: HTTP Messages

 HTTP messages are the blocks of data sent between HTTP applications.
-These blocks of data begin with some text meta-information describing the message con- tents and meaning, followed by optional data.
+These blocks of data begin with some text meta-information describing the message contents and meaning, followed by optional data.
 These messages flow between clients, servers, and proxies.
 The terms **inbound**, **outbound**, **upstream**, and **downstream** describe message direction.

 HTTP uses the terms inbound and outbound to describe transactional direction.
 Messages travel inbound to the origin server, and when their work is done, they travel outbound back to the user agent.